Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 children), it would most likely enhance the interview experience to ask questions in a personalized manner, using the child’s name.
-First, the name variable (the child’s name) would need to be captured, such as with the question “*What is the girl’s name?”* Let’s assume the variable for this is “name” and the answer option an open text field for the enumerator to type in the name provided.
-The enumerator would type in, “Ana.”
+First, the name variable (the child’s name) would need to be captured, such as with the question "*What is the girl’s name?"* Let’s assume the variable for this is "name" and the answer option an open text field for the enumerator to type in the name provided.
+The enumerator would type in, "Ana."

 Subsequent questions can be personalized by customizing the following script into the ***Action*** ***on Display*** (AOD) field for every applicable question.
 Assume one of the next questions is about the age of the girl.
-Then the prompt for the question in the Tangerine Wizard may read “What is the age of \[girl’s name\]?”, and the following should be inserted into the AOD field of this same question:
+Then the prompt for the question in the Tangerine Wizard may read "What is the age of \[girl’s name\]?", and the following should be inserted into the AOD field of this same question:

-> @setPrompt “What is the age of \#{ResultOfPrevious("name")}?”
+> @setPrompt "What is the age of \#{ResultOfPrevious("name")}?"

-Remember, if the dynamic question is referring to an earlier question from within the subtest use the command “ResultOfQuestion.”
-If the command is referring to a question from a separate subtest, use the command “ResultOfPrevious”.
-When conducting the interview on the tablet, Tangerine will automatically pull the entry that was made for the question with variable “name”, and plug it into the above question prompt for the enumerator to read out: “What is the age of ***Ana***?”
+Remember, if the dynamic question is referring to an earlier question from within the subtest use the command "ResultOfQuestion."
+If the command is referring to a question from a separate subtest, use the command "ResultOfPrevious".
+When conducting the interview on the tablet, Tangerine will automatically pull the entry that was made for the question with variable "name", and plug it into the above question prompt for the enumerator to read out: "What is the age of ***Ana***?"
 Note that the AOD command will replace any other text you have entered into the ‘Prompt’ field.

 In another example, we may ask about the grade level the girl is in.
-In the Tangerine Wizard, the prompt for the question may read “What grade level is \[girl’s name\] enrolled in?”, and the AOD script for this question would read:
+In the Tangerine Wizard, the prompt for the question may read "What grade level is \[girl’s name\] enrolled in?", and the AOD script for this question would read:

-> @setPrompt “What grade level is \#{ResultOfPrevious("name")} enrolled
+> @setPrompt "What grade level is \#{ResultOfPrevious("name")} enrolled
-> in?”
+> in?"

-Using the above example when conducting the interview, the enumerator would automatically see the question prompt as “What grade level is
+Using the above example when conducting the interview, the enumerator would automatically see the question prompt as "What grade level is
-***Ana*** enrolled in?”
+***Ana*** enrolled in?"

 ### 6.9 Randomizing Subtests